giantswarm/docs/src/content/basics/ha-masters/index.md

   by all three master nodes, so that latencies stay lower overall compared to a single master node which can suffer from high loads temporarily.

-We recommend that all productions clusters on AWS are run with high availability of master nodes, hence this is the default setting starting with release v{{% first_aws_ha_masters_version %}}.
+We recommend that all production clusters on AWS are run with high availability of master nodes, hence this is the default setting starting with release v{{% first_aws_ha_masters_version %}}.